Jadsia/Spoontacular/README.md

 ## Project Purpose

  Capstone project for the Sping 2019 UC Berkeley Full Stack Bootcamp.
-Individual project
+Individual project integrating the Spoonacular API.

+## The Problem

+What's for dinner?!

+## The Solution

+Find your next recipe in a number of ways.

+1. Not sure what the name of that recipe was but remember it had lentils?
+There's a search box for that.
+2. Not sure how many calories are in the recipe you're thinking about for dinner?
+There's a search box for that.
+3. Not sure what to do with the ingredients in the kitchen?
+There's a search box for that.

 ## Project Requirements